jrjones/blog.jrj.org/pages/what-i-use.md

   <li class="accordion-navigation">
     <a href="#panelSoftware">Software</a>
     <div id="panelSoftware" class="content">
-        <h2>Primary OS: <em>Mac OS X 10.12 "Sierra"</em></h2>
+        <h2>Primary OS: <em>Mac OS X 10.15 "Catalina"</em></h2>
-        <p>All of my Macs are running 10.12, and I consider it my "primary" operating system despite the fact that I use both Mac and PC machines on a daily basis.
-This has been the case since around 2004 (and through most of the late 80s and early 90s) but that might just change in 2017.
+        <p>All of my Macs are running 10.15, and I consider it my "primary" operating system despite the fact that I use both Mac and PC machines on a daily basis.
+This has been the case since around 2004 (and through most of the late 80s and early 90s) but that almost changed in 2017.
 The main thing that keeps me coming back to Mac OS X is the fantastic hardware, Unix command line, and general lack of malware (though I continue to assert the latter is due more to being a smaller target than being inherently more secure.)
-Regardless, it's what I use for probably 70% of my desktop/laptop computing... for now.</p>
+Regardless, it's what I use for probably 70% of my desktop/laptop computing..</p>

         <h2>Secondary OS: <em>Windows 10 Professional and Enterprise</em></h2>
         <p>I have a personal gaming/development workstation and two laptops that run Windows 10 Professional, and several work-related virtual machines running Windows 10 Enterprise (one of which is running all day when working.)
 I mostly skipped Windows 8, but I prefer Windows 10 (when configured to my preferences) to Windows 7.</p>

-        <h2>Server OS: <em>Windows Server 2012 Hyper-V</em></h2>
-        <p>I have a Windows Hyper-V box running in the basement that handles a number of workloads, including some home and system automation tasks, development server, etc. The (production) VMs are all either Windows Server 2012 or Ubuntu Server 12, but there are test machines running other operating systems (I'm planning to migrate to Windows Server 2016 and Ubuntu 14 or 15 at some point in 2017.)</p>

-        <h2>Virtualization: <em>VMWare Workstation Pro 12 and VMWare Fusion 8 Pro</em></h2>
-        <p>I use <a href="https://www.vmware.com/products/fusion-pro/features">VMWare Fusion 8 Pro</a> on the Mac, and <a href="http://www.vmware.com/products/workstation/features">VMWare Workstatin Pro 12</a> on the PC to run virtual machines for everyday productivity, secure browsing, and testing.</p>

         <h2>Office Productivity</h2>
-        <p>On the Mac I am running Microsoft Office 2016, which I strongly recommend—it’s dramatically better than the previous version (2011.)</p>
+        <p>Virtual Neural makes extensive use of the Microsoft Office 365 suite, which I strongly recommend. </p>
-        <p>On Windows, I run the current version of Office (2016) via two <a href="https://products.office.com/en-us/business/get-latest-office-365-for-your-business-with-2016-visit-office?WT.mc_id=PS_Google_O365SMB_office%20365&Dimension=&WT.srch=1">Office 365 subscriptions</a> (an Adobe-provided one on my work laptop and VMs, and a personal 365 sub on everything else.)</p>

         <h2>Personal Information Management</h2>
         <p>For managing projects and next actions, I use <a href="https://www.omnigroup.com/omnifocus">OmniFocus</a> for Mac and iOS.
 This is one of my favorite pieces of software— it’s beautifully designed and thoughtfully executed.
 At the moment, there are 426 actions across 214 projects in my OmniFocus database, so a tool with this level of power is necessary for managing the complexity inherent to my job.</p>
         <p>For contacts, I use Outlook, but I am looking at options to improve things on that front.
 Stay tuned.</p>
         <p>For calendaring, I use Outlook and Exchange Server.
 While this is an area where I don’t really have a choice due to my work, I would probably use it anyway out of inertia since I’m a former Microsoftie.</p>
         <p>For notes, I use a combination of tools. <a href="https://www.onenote.com"> Microsoft OneNote</a> is my personal wiki, and where I take meeting notes and develop ideas on Mac, Windows, and mobile.
-Quick throw-away notes (hotel room numbers, where I’m parked, etc.) live in <a href="http://evernote.com">Evernote</a>, which I also use for archived articles.
 I use <a href="http://dayoneapp.com">DayOne</a> as a Daily Record of Events (DRE) and personal/professional journal.
 (My strong preference is <a href="http://brettterpstra.com/projects/nvalt/">nvALT</a>, but it's fallen hopelessly out of repair-- I'm hoping Brett makes good on his promise to release a commercial version-- shut up and take my money, Terpstra!)</p>

         <h2>Creative Tools</h2>
-        <p>I have a <a href="http://creative.adobe.com">Creative Cloud subscription</a> for free as an Adobe employee, I find that I use Photoshop and Illustrator most frequently, followed distantly by Premier and AfterEffects.
-I also use Acrobat Document Cloud a lot.</p>
+        <p>I will probably always have a <a href="http://creative.adobe.com">Creative Cloud subscription</a> as a former Adobe employee, I find that I use Premiere and Photoshop most frequently, followed distantly by Lightroom and AfterEffects.
+I also use Acrobat Document Cloud a lot less since I left Adobe, but still love having it enough to keep paying for it.</p>

         <h2>Browsers</h2>
-        <p>Many people are surprised to learn that <a href="http://www.apple.com/safari/">Apple’s Safari</a> is my daily driver on the Mac, and the browser I wind up using the most.
-This is primarily because using Safari drastically improves battery use, and it’s convenient to have bookmarks synced with my iOS devices.
-Also, I tend to upgrade to new versions of Mac OS X quickly, and Chrome doesn’t do a great job of resolving issues pre-launch.</p>
+        <p>Many people are surprised to learn that the new Chromium-based Microsoft Edge is my daily driver on both Mac and PC.
+I like the way accounts are handled, and it's extremely compatible.</p>
-        <p>On Windows I use <a href="https://chrome.google.com">Google Chrome</a> most of the time, but it’s bloated and getting worse every day.
-There are situations where I use <a href="https://mozilla.org">Firefox</a> (examples: some internal tools, and situations where privacy matters more to me than convenience or productivity.
-More on that under “Security.”)
-I’m interested in <a href="https://www.microsoft.com/en-us/windows/microsoft-edge">Edge (AKA "Project Spartan")</a> on Windows 10, but it needs to mature a bit.
-It may wind up becoming my default on Windows eventually now that it supports extensions.</p>

         <h2>Tools and Utilities</h2>
         <p>While I try to keep my Mac and Windows machines relatively stock because I use so many different computers, there are a number of neat little software utilities I have come to rely on.</p>